 Brian Liberty spoke at the meeting in his role as co-chair of the Long Branch Neighbourhood Association, featured in a Nov.
 14, 2017 article by Cynthia Reason in the Etobicoke Guardian.
 Christine Mercado, the other LBNA co-chair, also attended.

 A number of people, who spoke at this meeting, had not been planning to speak.
 At the last minute, they came to the microphone and said their piece.
 They spoke from the heart.

 I was impressed with the quality of the dialogue and the sense of respect and decorum that was evident.

 Please refer to the above-noted link for a copy of the report.

-In the next several days, I will post a detailed overview of the discussion at this meeting.
+When and if time permits, I will post a detailed overview of the discussion at this meeting.